-Research study hopes to help veterans with PTSD By
+Research study hopes to help veterans with PTS

 SARASOTA – Here’s a scary number: 20 veterans commit suicide each day from post-traumatic stress disorder.
 That’s according to the National Institute of Mental Health.